Release procedure#

 git push -u

-Once a release branch exists, it becomes the “master” branch for patches of that major-minor version.
+Once a release branch exists, it becomes the “main” branch for patches of that major-minor version.
 Pull requests should be based on, and merged into, the release branch.